 Newly-enrolled students or enrolled students with newly-acquired disabilities that require classroom accessibility accommodations are encouraged to reach out to the ASAC as soon as possible.
 You will need to go through the three-step process of documenting your disability with the ASAC.
 We will then work together with the University Registrar to place your courses in accessible classrooms.
 Please note, it can take several business days to process a request.
 We encourage students with classroom accessibility needs to connect with our office as soon as possible.

 Students who have a food allergy that substantially limits major life activities are strongly encouraged to make the university aware of their needs as early as possible.
 Please follow the directions found at the Food Allergy Accommodations page

-You can raise accommodation requests with your ASAC counselor as part of step three of the three-step process of documenting your disability.
+You can raise accommodation requests with your Disability Access Advisor as part of step three of the three-step process of documenting your disability.

-After you've received your accommodation letter, if your needs change, or you would like to discuss an alternative request for accommodation, please reach out to your ASAC counselor right away to discuss this.
+After you've received your accommodation letter, if your needs change, or you would like to discuss an alternative request for accommodation, please reach out to your Disability Access Advisor right away to discuss this.